 Is there an additional cost to be part of the Honors College?

-The fee is $250 per semester or $500 per academic year.
-If the fee is a financial burden, you are eligible for a fee scholarship if you are a U.S. citizen and have completed the FAFSA.
+The fee is $475 per semester or $950 per academic year.
+If the fee is a financial burden, you may be eligible for a fee scholarship if you are a U.S. citizen and have completed the FAFSA.
 To learn more about your financial aid options, please visit the Cost and Aid page of our website.

 No. There is no Early Decision or Early Action at the University of Arizona.

-The essay topics change every other year, but this is subject to change.
-Be sure to check back in the fall of your application year for the current essay topics.
+The essay topics change from year to year.
+Be sure to check back in the fall of your application year for the current essay or personal statement topic.

 Please contact the Honors College at 520-621-6901 and we will help direct you to one of our Recruitment and Outreach staff.